steno1/Restaurant_Order_Management_App/README.md

-🖥️ UML Class Diagram Description
+🖥️ UML Class Diagram Description.
 Below is the description of UML Class Diagram representing the system design for the Restaurant Order Management System: The uml diagram is located in the assets folder.

 ![uml_diagram_screenshot](https://raw.githubusercontent.com/steno1/Restaurant_Order_Management_App/implement-order-management-system/src/assets/uml-class-diagram.png)